 After you have chosen your Smallcase, click on the Smallcase to learn more about the basket.

 Now you will be presented with a host of information about the Smallcase.
-Go through each of the section carefully.
+Go through each of the sections carefully.

 - Name of the Smallcase Basket.